This post may contain affiliate links. Please read our disclosure policy.

 This Pumpkin Alfredo is creamy, rich and delicious, and without all the calories and fat of a regular Alfredo sauce.
-It’s an easy weeknight dish that just screams fall – pumpkin recipes for the win!
+It’s an easy weeknight dish that just screams fall, with just 6 ingredients and about 15 minutes of cook time.

-If you just can’t get enough pumpkin recipes, you should try our Pumpkin Mac and Cheese!
+If you love savory pumpkin recipes and pumpkin season, you are going to LOVE this Pumpkin Alfredo!
+And if you just can’t get enough of pumpkin recipes, you should try our Pumpkin Mac and Cheese!
 Pumpkin and pasta are a match made in heaven!

 - Use the stockpot to cook the fettuccine pasta according to the package instructions.
 Drain, reserving about a cup of the pasta water for the sauce.

-- While the fettuccine is cooking, melt butter and stir in some minced garlic (I use jarred for ease and simplicity).
+- While the fettuccine is cooking, melt butter and stir in some minced garlic (I use jarred for ease and simplicity) in a large skillet over medium heat.
 Once the garlic begins to smell delicious (it doesn’t take long), pour in the half & half, pumpkin, Parmesan cheese and a pinch of nutmeg.
-Whisk it all together with the butter and garlic until the cheese is melted. you definitely want to use fresh PArmesan, grated off the block for this alfredo recipe.
-The canned grated cheese will not melt properly and will make your sauce lumpy.
+Whisk it all together with the butter and garlic until the cheese is melted.

 - I added about half of a cup of the pasta cooking water to thin out the sauce a bit since the pumpkin is a little on the thicker side.
+Simmer for a few minutes.
 You can add as much or as little of the pasta water as you like until the sauce is to your desire consistency.

 - Finally, toss the pasta with the sauce until well coated.